Flight-Free-UK/flight_free_uk_website/source/posts/2022-series-aviation-and-wildlife.html.markdown

 ## This month we are discussing the impacts of aviation on wildlife.

-### The impacts of aviation on wildlife including bird strikes, airport run off, noise/light pollution, and airport expansion encroaching on green spaces.
+### These include bird strikes, airport run off, noise/light pollution, and airport expansion encroaching on green spaces.

 Our guest is Dr Jennifer Jones, a writer, a children’s author, and a scientist, specialising in soil science.
 Jennifer is a member of the ‘Save Oglet Shore’ group, campaigning to stop the expansion of Liverpool airport.
 You can sign the petition [here](https://you.38degrees.org.uk/petitions/save-oglet-shoreline-1).